docker/docs/content/admin/convert-account.md

 2. Sign in to your [Docker account](https://account.docker.com/login).

-3. In Docker Home, select your avatar in the top-right corner to open the dropdown.
+3. In Docker Home, select your avatar in the top-right corner to open the drop-down.

 4. Select **My Account** to go to your account settings.